sdcote/dockprom/WINDOWS_NOTES.md

+# Support for Unix
+This project is currently supporting Docker for Windows.
+To use this in Unix environments (including MacOS) the `docker-compose.yml` file only needs a couple of changes.
+1. In the `nodeexporter` section the volume mapping of `- c:\:/rootfs:ro` should be changed to `- /:/rootfs:ro`
+1. Similarly, the `cadvisor` section volume mapping of `- c:\:/rootfs:ro` should be changed to `- /:/rootfs:ro` on Unix configurations.

+The above are the only two changed needed to run this on a Unix system.

 # Problems with Volumes
 1. Go into the Docker toolkit, under settings.Shared drives and make sure the drive on which the volumes are specified are set to shared.
     - If they are and it is still does not work, try "Reset Credentials" and reshare the drive entering in your credentials.